TVPPA Membership

 Greenfield, IN 46140-

-Phone: (317) 462-8522 Fax: (317) 462-8622
+Fax: (317) 462-8622

-Contact: Nelson Castrodale, Superintendent
+Contact: Nelson Castrodale, Operations Supervisor

 Greenfield Power & Light provides service to residential and commercial customers within the Greenfield, IN city limits and is recognized by the American Public Power Association for Excellence in Reliability.
 Greenfield Power & Light is always there for you!